fizzed/stork/README.md

 ### Goal: launcher-generate

-By default compiles all launchers in src/main/launchers to target/stage (which will result in target/stage/bin and target/stage/share dirs).
+Compiles all launchers in src/main/launchers to target/stage (which will result in target/stage/bin and target/stage/share dirs).

 To use add the following to your POM: